bmlmcmc/tabular-synthetic-data/README.md

  1. Training function: function which used to train the model
  2. Example architecture for the COVID-19 data case
  3. Example of usage

  There are several scripts needed to notice:
  1. data_prep: to call the data
  2. calculate: contains the calculation functions (e.g. KL Divergence using various distributions)

+Special thanks to: Irfan Dwiki Bhaswara (https://github.com/bhaswara) who helped in construction of the scripts

 ## References
     VAE: D.P.
 Kingma, M. Welling, Auto-Encoding Variational Bayes, 2nd Int.
 Conf.
 Learn.
 Represent.
 ICLR 2014 - Conf.
 Track Proc.
 (2013). https://arxiv.org/abs/1312.6114v10.